 First-look wedding photos may not be the newest trend in wedding photography, but they’re still a hot topic with newleyweds-to-be.

-Pros and cons of doing a first-look shot on your wedding day
+The pros and cons of doing a first-look shot on your wedding day

 Less time is needed between the ceremony & reception